 Test Tones silkscreen ready for washing off.
 Probably the least enjoyable part of the print process.

-A sorry into garment design which was a new one for me.
-This was a highly limited run of bespoke made t-shirt I produced in the early days of Glass Siren Studio.
-They were created using gas mercerised cotton and were coloured using a pigment dye process which I began to experiment with then finished using an enzyme wash to polish the garments surface.
+A foray into garment design which was a new one for me.
+This was a highly limited range of bespoke custom manufactured t-shirts I produced in the early days of Glass Siren Studio.
+They were created using gas mercerised cotton and were coloured using a pigment dye process which I began to experiment with then they were finished using an enzyme wash to polish the garments surface.
 These really were a very high end product with no expense spared in their production.
+I literally designed these garments down the the individual stitch details.
 Distributed by the Flannels group in the uk.
 They were given the glass case treatment in all their stores.